DIMSI-IS/BackROLL/compose_project/README.md

 ##### Connecting to the proxy server

-Now you need to configure your web browser to use the SOCKS v5 proxy at address `localhost` port `1080` and to use the proxy’s DNS.
+Now you need to configure your web browser to use the SOCKS v5 proxy at address `localhost` port `1080` and to use the proxy DNS.
 Feel free to use another port if it is more convenient for you.

 For Firefox, see [Connection settings in Firefox](https://support.mozilla.org/en-US/kb/connection-settings-firefox) :